naserjawas/signpy-dl/README.md

 # signpy-dl

-This repository uses deep learning method for testing the ASLR system.
+This repository uses deep learning method for an ASLR system.
+The idea which has not been explored during my PhD study.